pedro/autoroku/README.md

 Built gem in ./build/heroku-api-v3-0.0.1.gem
 ```

-The generated client contains a readme, Gemfile, gemspec, and all other files required to install it.
-You can then install the gem and release it:
+The generated client contains a readme, Gemfile, gemspec, and all other files required to install it:

 ```
 $ gem install build/heroku-api-v3-0.0.1.gem